heguanyu/Project1-RayTracer/README.md

 Shadow of a refractive ball(see the shadow of blue glass ball)

+Depth Of Field Blur(it makes things looks AWESOME)

 With all the effects on, it runs at about 2fps.

 -------------------------------------------------------------------------------